-No details of the sampling protocols, analytical laboratories, QA/QC procedures and sample security protocols used for the historical drilling campaigns are available.
+Details of the sampling protocols, analytical laboratories, QA/QC procedures and sample security protocols used for the historical drilling campaigns are not available.

-Torq (2021-2022) Drilling-Sampling:
+Torq (2021-2023) Drilling-Sampling:

 Appropriate details of the sampling protocols, analytical laboratories identification, QA/QC procedures and sample security protocols, used for this drilling campaign are available and documented.